Poetic justice: Asaduddin Owaisi mocks Ghulam Nabi Azad

 While reading out the letter, Azad asked which part of it was an attack on Sonia or Rahul Gandhi.

-Azad said he can never undermine Sonia gandhi or contribution of Nehru-Gandhi family to the Congress.
+Azad said he can never undermine Sonia Gandhi or contribution of Nehru-Gandhi family to the Congress.
 In his brief speech, the senior Congress leader said Sonia Gandhi's hard work in building the party, bringing it to power in 2004 and 2009 was a matter of record and doesn't need validation from anyone.
 "Changes demanded are purely organisational and in keeping with spirit of CWC resolution passed when Sonia Gandhi took over as interim chief which had called for extensive overhaul," Azad said.

 Azad said he would resign from the party and politics if anyone proved that he was working in tandem with the BJP.